gerassimos/dgs19/exercises/D_S5_L1_Starting_our_first_container_lab.md

 ---

 ## Key points:
+ - Find how to set an environment variable when we create a container with `docker run`,
+   - Use help pages form cli `docker container run --help` and/or
- - Get help form cli (--help) and from  on line docs.docker.com
+   - Use help from the on line documentation [docs.docker.com](https://docs.docker.com/reference/)
- - Start a three-containers application composed from *nginx*, *mysql* and a *httpd*.
+ - Start a three-containers application composed from *nginx*, *mysql* and a *httpd*
- - Run all of them --detach (or -d), name them with --name
+ - Run all of them in detach mode `--detach` (or -d), name them with --name
+ - Set custom names `--name` for each container, nginx->proxy,  httpd->webserver, mysql->db
  - *nginx* should listen on 80:80, *httpd* on 8080:80, *mysql* on 3306:3306
  - When running mysql, use the --env option (or -e) to pass in MYSQL_RANDOM_ROOT_PASSWORD=yes
  - Use docker container logs on mysql to find the random password created on startup